pablorapa/tiendadeluces-rapalin/README.md

 ![Alba](alba.gif)

+You can find a live demo of this site [here](https://main--tienda-de-luces.netlify.app/)

 ## Features

 - Building components with React.
 - Functional components, props and dynamic data binding.
 - Working with events and states to create interactive applications.
-- Passing data between components with props (parent to child) and function (child to parent).
+- Passing data between components.
 - Working with lists and conditional content.
 - React Hooks (useState, useEffect, useContext).
-- Fetching data from a RealTime Firebase Database.
+- Fetching and updating data from a Firebase Database.
 - Working with forms and validations.
 - Working with routes using react-router-dom